Davis Mills: 2024

 On September 4, Mills signed a one-year, $5 million extension with the Texans through 2025.

-He appeared in four games during the 2024 regular season as Stroud's backup, primarily seeing most of his action in Week 18 with the Texans' playoff position secured.
-In the season finale against the Tennessee Titans, after Stroud scored in Houston's first drive at the start of the game, Mills completed 12-of-22 passes for 128 yards and no touchdowns as he guided Houston to a 23–14 victory.
+Mills saw most of his action in the regular season-finale against the Tennessee Titans with the Texans' playoff position secured.
+After Stroud scored on Houston's first drive of the game, Mills completed 12-of-22 passes for 128 yards as he guided Houston to a 23–14 road victory.

+Mills finished the 2024 season with 212 passing yards in four games and no starts.

 2025

 On September 2, 2025, Mills agreed to a one-year, $7 million contract extension with the Texans.
-In Week 10 against the Jacksonville Jaguars, Mills was named the starter after C. J. Stroud suffered a concussion in the previous week.
-After a 29–10 deficit, Mills would lead the Texans to a 36–29 comeback in the 4th quarter after passing for 2 touchdowns and having a rushing touchdown.

-Mills started the following week against the Tennessee Titans, and threw for 274 yards and 1 touchdown in the 16–13 road win.
+Mills was named the starter for the Week 10 matchup against the Jacksonville Jaguars after C. J. Stroud suffered a concussion the previous week.
+After a 29–10 deficit, Mills led the Texans to a 36–29 comeback victory in the fourth quarter after passing for two touchdowns and rushing for the game-winning touchdown.
+He finished the game with 292 passing yards, the two aforementioned touchdowns, and an interception to go along with three carries for 20 yards and the aforementioned touchdown.
+In the next game against the Tennessee Titans, Mills threw for 274 yards and a touchdown during the 16–13 road victory.
+The following week against the Buffalo Bills on Thursday Night Football, he had 153 passing yards and two touchdowns in the 23–19 victory.